Arikalp/Arikalp/README.md

 # 💫 About Me: 👋 Hey there!
 I'm Sankalp
-🚀 Currently leveling up my full-stack development skills (because frontend + backend = full power).<br>🤖 Learning how to blend Web + AI like a pro, and trying to make LLMs do cool things on my websites without hallucinating. <br>🧠 Solved 300+ DSA questions on GeeksforGeeks — yes, I fight arrays and pointers for fun.<br>💡 I love building projects — if I get an idea, I’m already halfway into making a repo for it. <br>☁️ Also exploring AWS, because… what's a developer without a little cloud magic? <br>
+🚀 Currently leveling up my full-stack development skills (because frontend + backend = full power).<br>🤖 Learning how to blend Web + AI like a pro, and trying to make LLMs do cool things on my websites without hallucinating. <br>🧠 Solved 300+ DSA questions on GeeksforGeeks — yes, I fight arrays and HashMaps for fun.<br>💡 I love building projects — if I get an idea, I’m already halfway into making a repo for it. <br>☁️ Also exploring AWS, because… what's a developer without a little cloud magic? <br>

 ## 🌐 Socials: